 Les Charbonniers de l’Enfer are a concentrated blast of everything I love about Quebecois music–-because they are a capella and specialize in the mouth reels and the podorythmie!
 Bonus points for having two of their guys be early members of La Bottine Souriante, so I recognize both their voices now on when I jump back and forth between the Charbonniers and La Bottine.

-Their recommendations post is right over here.
+Their recommendations posts is here and here.

 galant, tu perds ton temps

-More on the Galant girls here!
+More on the Galant girls here and here.

 la bottine souriante

-La Bottine gets their recs represented here!
+La Bottine gets their recs represented here and here!

 album review posts

 With all of the bands mentioned above and their various recommendation posts, I thought I’d also toss in links to various reviews I’ve done of specific albums.
 Those are: